harryredmond/ifs-training/Day02/k8s/kubectlget.md

 - We can use `-A`/`--all-namespaces` with most commands that manipulate multiple objects

-- Examples:

 - `kubectl delete` can delete resources across multiple namespaces

 - `kubectl label` can add/remove/update labels across multiple namespaces

 ---